Shavuot at Mount Zion

 Part of Shavuot morning services

-Join us as we welcome the newest members of our Mount Zion community.
-Families with children born or adopted since last Shavuot (May 2016) will be honored with a special ceremony and gift during Shavuot services on Wednesday, May 31 at 10:00 a.m.
-Please RSVP to Julie Beckman at 651-698-3881 by Wednesday, May 24 with your child’s Hebrew name.
-If you need help choosing a Hebrew name, please contact any of the clergy.
+Join us as we welcome the youngest members of our Mount Zion community.
+Families with babies born or adopted since last Shavuot (May 2017) will be honored with a special ceremony and gift during Shavuot services.
 Help us celebrate these new guarantors of Torah!